SAP-samples/codejam-cap-llm/exercises/08-data-masking-and-anonymization/README.md

 That is all you need to do.
 The pseudonymization gets applied each and every time the orchestration client gets initialized and called.
 I would encourage you to play around with the masking for a bit to familiarize yourself with its capabilities.

-More information about the data masking using the orchestration client can be found in the further reading section.

 Look at the result!
 You can see that both name and email address are anonymized in the response of the LLM.
 If you change the `anonymization` method to `pseudonymization` you can see that the name and email won't get send to the LLM but in the response of the LLM both values are filled in.

+👉 Go ahead and change the `method` within the `masking providers` array from `anonymization` to `pseudonumization`.

+👉 Run another query to see the result in the terminal.

+Right now the input and the grounding document get masked.
+You can change this to exclude the grounding document to be masked by setting an additional property `mask_grounding_input: false` within the masking provider.

+More information about the data masking using the orchestration client can be found in the further reading section.

 ## Summary